FannyPicou/wt_ts_filler/README.md

 # wt_ts_filler

-This package aims to clean water table time series and to fill gaps by using other correlated series.
+This package aims to clean up time series of water table levels and fill in the gaps using other correlated series.

 Three steps :
 1) Delete flats and spikes